Gentlemen Marry Brunettes: Plot

 The next day, the Jones sisters want to tour the city of Paris and plead with David and Charlie to show them around.
 They separate into two groups, Connie leaving with Charlie and Bonnie leaving with David.
 These quickly turn into dates in the city of Paris, as both couples share kisses and reveal their attraction towards one another.
-However, Bonnie’s relationship with David complicates because David fears to give himself away to another person.
+However, Bonnie’s relationship with David is complicated because David fears to give himself away to another person.
 He would rather stay a bachelor, which is what he calls himself.

-But as love is growing between the two groups, so are the sisters’ career.
+But as love is growing between the two groups, so is the sisters’ career.
 Parisian casinos desire to have them perform for their nighttime show.
-But the girls refuse most of them as the casino provides them with vulgar and lacking attire.
+But the girls refuse most of them as the casino provides them with vulgar attire.
 For their own dignity, Bonnie and Connie refuse to show their bodies off for the enjoyment of others.
 Although most of the casinos refuse to give them proper attire, the girls find their way around this and hide their bodies from the audience using a hat with long feathers the casino provided them with.
 They not only performed and received their well-earned money, but received more attention in France, allowing them to perform in Monte Carlo the next evening.

 The girls perform beautifully at their next and unexpectedly last show of the movie.
 Their mother, Mitzi, is unhappy with the circumstances her daughter are in, and she forces them to come home to New York with her.
 After her show days, Bonnie and Connie have claimed that their mother has raised them strictly.
 She especially does not want her daughters to display themselves vulgarly, which is why she forcefully brings them back home.

 Grabbing them by the ears, she puts them in a taxi car leaving the Monte Carlo Casino.
 After seeing the love of their lives leave, David and Charlie know that they cannot bear living the rest of their lives without the sisters and they decide to chase after them.
 The movie ends with Charlie and David running to the boat taking off for New York looking for the Jones sisters.
 The moment they meet again, Charlie proposes to Connie, and David pleads to be forgiven by Bonnie for refusing her in the beginning of their relationship.
 Bonnie, of course, forgives David who then takes action and proposes to her.
 The movie ends with two newly and happily engaged couples taking off on a boat to New York.